THEME: FARM & FARM PRODUCTS

 Train in the Farm

-Teacher/s acts as a train running in the farm.
-Before hand, children are divided into groups; each group is given the props/face mask for different animals.
-Teacher will call out the names of different animal stations.
+Teacher/s acts as a train running on the farm.
+Beforehand, children are divided into groups; each group is given the props/face mask for different animals.
+The teacher will call out the names of different animal stations.
 The respective children will act and move like respective animals and join the train.
 The group, in which most of the kids will be active, will win.

 Egg in the basket Races